taylormcclenny/organicneuralnetwork/README.md

 # Folders & Files
 research/ - Contains most pertinent, distilled information from research papers, diagrams, images, and videos.

-images/ - Contains various images used for testing/training as well as some images that diagram anatomy and function of the eye.
+images/ - Contains various images used for testing/training.

 /generate_onn.py - Generates the "brain map" of the Neural Network (as a Python dictionary or JSON file).
 It details how the various layers of the eye (rods & cones, bipolar neurons, ganglion neurons, etc.) begin their initial interaction with each other.
 This brain map is fed into the "signal generator" aka. "run_onn.py" where a signal is sent through the brain map.